fizzwiz/fluent/src/blog/TOC/API overview/util/Scope.md

 | `root()`      | Returns the root of the Scope tree.  |
 | `ancestors()` | Iterates through all ancestor Scopes.|

-> 🔍 Note: **Downward navigation is intentionally omitted**, for reasons explained in the upcoming Use Cases section of the documentation.
+> 🔍 Note: **Downward navigation is intentionally omitted**, for reasons explained in an upcoming post.

 ## 💡 Summary

 `Scope` is a flexible, tree-based structure ideal for representing nested environments, symbol tables, or computation contexts.
-Its method chaining and upward traversal capabilities make it a powerful building block for more advanced constructs like `Path` and `Thought`.
+Its method chaining and upward traversal capabilities make it a powerful building block for more advanced constructs like `Path`.